iBEAMS: A Unified Framework for Secure and Energy-Efficient ISAC-MIMO Systems leveraging Bayesian Enhanced learning, and Adaptive Game-Theoretic Multi-Layer Strategies: Problem Formulation

 where $\overline{R}_s(t)$ is the average secrecy rate over served THNs in slot $t$, $R_s^{\star}$ is a target secrecy level, $H(t)$ is the current sensing-entropy of the AoA posterior, and $H^{\ast}$ is the allowable uncertainty bound.
-The penalty terms capture secrecy violation and excessive sensing uncertainty.
-In our framework, this problem is solved through an adaptive update of $(\alpha_t,\beta_t,\gamma_t)$ and $(\pi_t,\tau_t,\kappa_t)$ using the previous-slot secrecy, leakage, and entropy KPIs, thereby realizing a Stackelberg leader control in detail addressed in section~\ref{game_theory Framework}, and Algorithm~\ref{Algorithm_1}.
+The penalty terms capture secrecy violations and excessive sensing uncertainty.
+In our framework, this problem is solved through an adaptive update of $(\alpha_t,\beta_t,\gamma_t)$ and $(\pi_t,\tau_t,\kappa_t)$ using the previous-slot secrecy, leakage, and entropy KPIs, thereby realizing a Stackelberg leader control as detailed in section~\ref{game_theory Framework} and Algorithm~\ref{Algorithm_1}.